library(INCOMMON)

 clinical data table clinical_table

-, survival analysis can
+, survival analysis can be performed.

 INCOMMON provides the following functions, dedicated to fitting survival data: